Achieving Our Mission – A Three-Tiered Approach

 A Breath of Hope Lung Foundation knows that the 18% lung cancer survival rate will improve with increased research funding and public education, as well as improved patient support.
 Most of our board directors and growing family of supporters, now numbering over 20,000, have experienced lung cancer or have lost a loved one to this deadly cancer.
 We continue our endeavors to improve lung cancer outcomes, to make every minute count, to believe each step we make is a breath of hope, and to share our compassion and support with all who are impacted by lung cancer, regardless of smoking status.
 Inspiring stories.

-Photos of A Breath of Hope Founders and the First Twin Cities Lung Run/Walk:
+Photos of A Breath of Hope Founders and the First Twin Cities Lung Run/Walks in 2007 and 2008:

 Thank you Busy Boy Productions

 and Creative Concepts for this

 A Breath of Hope Lung Foundation is a 501(c)(3) tax-exempt organization.
 All donations are tax-deductible to the full extent of the law.
 We are proud to be a fully approved member of the Charities Review Council – a ‘Most Trustworthy Nonprofit’.
 We promise to be frugal in the use of funds entrusted to us.
 Through careful ongoing strategic planning, we promise to direct the vast majority of our revenue to programs designed to improve the survival rate of lung cancer.
 We can’t do it without you, our faithful donors.

 Kelly Andrews-Klagmann lost her courageous battle with non-small cell lung cancer at the tragically young age of 27.
 Kelly’s diagnosis occurred after a week of hospitalization and months of misdiagnosed bronchitis and pneumonia.
 Previous signs included being winded on a bike and a diagnosis of allergies after wheezing during yard work.
 She did not smoke.
 She ate well.
 She exercised often.